f-madon/Web_Marketing_Project/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
 Congratulatons!
-Your applicatons for the data scientst and data analyst positons has been chosen!
+Your applicatons for the data scientst and data analyst positions has been chosen!
-A couple of signatures on the contracts and you are ofcially hired by this well-known retail company.
+A couple of signatures on the contracts and you are officially hired by this well-known retail company.
-Now the marketng chief ofcer is giving you “The speech”:
+Now the marketing chief officer is giving you “The speech”:
-«As a company conscious of the fast business evoluton of our tmes, we do understand the need to stay updated». «We cannot ignore the newest approaches and technological advantages», he contnues «and we must aim for a drastc change of the entre team mind-set». «We want our every-day marketng be data-driven». «You» he emphasizes «will play an important role in this scenario».
+«As a company conscious of the fast business evoluton of our times, we do understand the need to stay updated». «We cannot ignore the newest approaches and technological advantages», he continues «and we must aim for a drastic change of the entire team mind-set». «We want our every-day marketing be data-driven». «You» he emphasizes «will play an important role in this scenario».
-Then, he explain concretely the task he had in mind: «I am expectng you to analyse the data available and make some proposal of new data-driven strategies for our digital marketng campaigns». «I am always thinking we need to do more to retain high-value customers» he exclaims «Yes! this is defnitely an issue you must address at frst.
+Then, he explain concretely the task he had in mind: «I am expecting you to analyse the data available and make some proposal of new data-driven strategies for our digital marketing campaigns». «I am always thinking we need to do more to retain high-value customers» he exclaims «Yes! this is definitely an issue you must address at first.
 Analyse the data, wrap the results in a nice presentaton and we will discuss it with the rest of the team!».
-Before he leaves you for his next meetng, he gives the last reminder: «Just one last thing before startng to crunch the data..
-I am expectng graphs and numbers to support your proposals, but remember to be clear as possible in the arguments you will be presentng.
+Before he leaves you for his next meeting, he gives the last reminder: «Just one last thing before starting to crunch the data..
+I am expecting graphs and numbers to support your proposals, but remember to be clear as possible in the arguments you will be presenting.
 I want that the advantages of these approach will be clear to everybody in the team».
-The project is actually a simulaton of a typical request:
+The project is actually a simulation of a typical request:
 - analyse the data,
-- exploit the results to defne proftable data-driven strategies,
+- exploit the results to define profitable data-driven strategies,
-- present the fndings in order to persuade about their efectveness.
+- present the findings in order to persuade about their effectiveness.

 <a name="data"></a>
 ## &#9741; &nbsp; Data